Last Updated on January 14, 2022 by scottkandh

 I like this one because Kirk is tried for murder and they cleverly isolate the guy that was supposedly killed by honing in on his heartbeat.
 They do this by using a microphone that mutes the sound of heartbeats.
 In this episode of Court Martial, Spock plays 3-D chess against the ship’s computer.
-If you click on the image below, you’ll be able to order the Tridimensional chess set as depicted in Star Trek.
+If you click on the image below, you’ll be able to order the Tridimensional chess set as depicted in ST.

 15. The Menagerie, Parts I and II

 This show was based on the pilot episode.
 Cleverly done but long and drawn out.
 No wonder that the pilot was canceled that they had to reinvent another way to show it.